 molly published this at 3:00 am

 What kind of cook are you?
-The “measure-y, by the book” sort or the stir, sniff & sample sort?
+The measure-y, by the book¯ sort or the stir, sniff & sample sort?
 For what it’s worth, I think that not only does each approach have merit, but there are certain times when it pays to err on the side of the extreme of either.
-What goes into the stockpot of your life?
+What method do you employ for the stockpot of your life?

 When I was a little girl, I used to perch on a stool in my grandma’s kitchen and watch as she cooked dinner for us.
 My knees drawn up under my chin and my arms wrapped around my skinny shins, I was mesmerized by her alchemy as she stood over the yellow enameled Chambers stove.

-Grandma’s “composition” was 95 percent a “stir, sniff and sample”/5 percent “by the book” sort of cook.
+Grandma’s composition¯ was 95 percent a “stir, sniff and sample” and 5 percent “by the book”¯ sort of cook.
 She had an innate grasp of the sorts of flavors that would complement each other and she had impeccable timing as she worked the gas jets under the various pans on the stove top.

 However, for specific dishes, she followed her recipe cards, mottled with generations of spatterings of butter or ground-in flour, down to the letter.
-And why would an accomplished cook deign to use metered, measured rules, when her previous experience had shown her to be quite capable of cooking “on the fly?”
+And why would an accomplished cook deign to use metered, measured rules, when her previous experience had shown her to be quite capable of cooking through improvisation?¯

-She had learned what other successful leaders already know: sometimes the rules exist for a reason while sometimes, rules are meant to be broken.
+She had learned what other successful leaders already know: sometimes the rules exist for a reason, while sometimes, once known, some rules are negotiable.
 She had come by this knowledge by trial and error, and perhaps through the wisdom of someone in her family who had passed down the recipes.

 Cooking and becoming our own best selves share similar trajectories.
 For the purposes of today’s post, I’ve used quotes from a single source; a woman whose lessons in cooking and life often overlapped.
 It was another experience I shared with my grandma: watching Julia Child as The French Chef on PBS.

-What’s significant is the realization that we are not only the “cooks/creators” of our own lives, but we have the capacity to choose our own ingredients, so to speak.
+What’s significant is the realization that we are not only the cooks and creators¯ of our own lives, but we have the capacity to choose our own ingredients, so to speak.
 Just as I became more in tune with my cooking once I started gardening – nurturing the vegetables from seed to fruit – I realized that my life was also built from the relationships I nurtured… the people I allowed to surround me.

 Curiosity and interest are the natural companions of growth and creativity.
 When we are passionate about something, we wish to find out all we can about it.
 We devote time to becoming more adept at a skill in order to increase our enjoyment of our favorite subject.
 When we spend time engaged with something that interests us, we find that we exude a cheerfulness and magnetism that compels others to want to be around us.